 Disclosure: This post may contain affiliate links.

-Note: Before heading out, please ensure you check each pumpkin patch’s website or Facebook page for unexpected closures or hour changes.
+UPDATED: This post was published in 2020 and has been updated in August 2023 with new times and prices.
+Before heading out, please ensure you check each pumpkin patch’s website or Facebook page for unexpected closures or hour changes.

 Pumpkin Patches Near Omaha